dwdas9/home/articles/Spark-DataBricks/Spark-Concepts.md

   **Example:** With a worker machine having 16 CPU cores and 64 GB of memory, you can configure Spark to run either 4 executors (4 cores, 16 GB each) or 2 executors (8 cores, 32 GB each).

   <p style="color: #003366; font-family: 'Trebuchet MS', Helvetica, sans-serif; background-color: #f0f8ff; padding: 15px; border-left: 5px solid #6699cc; border-radius: 10px; box-shadow: 2px 2px 10px #6699cc;">
-  <strong>Note: </strong>The Spark cluster manager (e.g., YARN, Mesos, or the standalone cluster manager) is responsible for allocating resources to executors.
+  <strong>Note: </strong>Executor is a JVM process running on a worker node that executes tasks.
+The Spark cluster manager (e.g., YARN, Mesos, or the standalone cluster manager) is responsible for allocating resources to executors.
   </p>

 ## Databricks "slots" = Spark "cores" = Threads